Porsche SE

-Porsche SE (Note: /de/) or Porsche Automobil Holding SE is a German multinational corporation primarily known as a holding company of Volkswagen Group with investments in the automotive industry.
-Porsche SE is headquartered in Zuffenhausen, a city district of Stuttgart, Baden-Württemberg and is majority owned by the Austrian-German Porsche–Piëch family.
+Porsche Automobil Holding SE, trading as Porsche SE, (Note: /de/) is a German multinational corporation primarily known as a holding company of Volkswagen Group with investments in the automotive industry.
+Porsche SE is headquartered in Zuffenhausen, a city district of Stuttgart, Baden-Württemberg, and is majority owned by the Austrian-German Porsche–Piëch family.
 The company was founded in Stuttgart as Dr. Ing. h.c.
 F. Porsche GmbH in 1931 by Ferdinand Porsche (1875–1951) and his son-in-law Anton Piëch (1894–1952).

 Corporate structure

 Porsche SE was created in June 2007 by renaming the old Dr. Ing. h.c.
 F. Porsche AG, and became a holding company for the families' stake in Porsche Zwischenholding GmbH (50.1%) (which in turn held 100% of the old Porsche AG) and currently is the major shareholder in Volkswagen AG (31.3%) and holds the majority voting rights (53.1%).
 At the same time, the new Dr. Ing. h.c.
 F. Porsche AG (which stands for Doktor-Ingenieur honoris causa Ferdinand Porsche Aktiengesellschaft), usually shortened to Porsche AG, was created for the car manufacturing business.

 In August 2009, Porsche SE and Volkswagen AG reached an agreement that the car manufacturing operations of the two companies would merge in 2011, to form an "Integrated Automotive Group".
 The management of Volkswagen AG agreed to 50.7% of Volkswagen AG being controlled by Porsche SE in return for Volkswagen AG management taking Porsche SE management positions (in order for Volkswagen management to remain in control), and for Volkswagen AG acquiring ownership of Porsche AG.

 As of 2024, the 31.9% stake in Volkswagen AG and 12.5% stake in Porsche AG are the predominant investments by Porsche SE, and Volkswagen AG in turn controls brands and companies such as Volkswagen, Audi, SEAT, Škoda, Bentley, Bugatti, Lamborghini, Porsche, Ducati, Volkswagen Commercial Vehicles, Scania, MAN, as well as Volkswagen Financial Services.

 Josef Michael Ahorner, Stefan Piëch and Peter Daniell Porsche, are members of board of directors of Porsche Automobil Holding along with Wolfgang Porsche, Hans Michel Piëch, Ferdinand Oliver Porsche and Hans-Peter Porsche.